Broshward/ESP32_scope/README.md

 # ESP32_scope
 Very simple console wifii oscilloscope for linux on ESP-WROOM-32

-DDo not forget select your Wi-Fi network parameters and Height, Width of your terminal in the "main/conf.h" and top of the "scope.py" files!
+Do not forget select your Wi-Fi network parameters and Height, Width of your terminal in the "main/conf.h" and top of the "scope.py" files!

 # 🚀 ESP32 CLI Network Oscilloscope